casper-network/docs-archive/theory/highway.rst

 Rule 4: lambda response message
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If I am not the leader of the current round, I setup a handler for receiving the lambda message from this round’s leader.
+If I am not the leader of current round, I setup a handler for receiving the lambda message from this round’s leader.
 This handler waits for the lambda message but only up to the end of current round.
 If the lambda message arrives before the end of current round, I create a ballot taking as its justifications